-SENCO holds the SENCO National Award.
+SENCO holds the SENCO National Award (within three years of appointment to post).

 The school is also able to access support and training from 'The Hive', a specialist hub provided by Heronsdale school to share their expertise in meeting the needs of pupils with significant SEND.